EpochWon/OpenMW-EpochShaders/README.md

 <h2>Features:</h2>

-- Soft Shadows (Credits to Wareya, I didn't make them)
+- Soft Shadows (Credits to Wareya, I didn't make them).
+Edit ``shadows_fragment.glsl`` to match your shadow resolution.
 - Very basic indirect hemisphere lighting for ambient
 - Energy conserving blinn-phong specular, only applied when there is no custom specular power detected in the texture, requires specular maps still.
 I probably did the math wrong
 - Elongated specular highlight for water, re-ported (backported?
 Forwardported?) from the original Blender shader